andrewjmead/wpsites/README.md

 It's sublime.

-This has been the most genuily usefull project I've created.
+This has been the most genuinely useful project I've created.
 I hope you get some value out of it.
 If you do, [say hi](https://twitter.com/andrew_j_mead).
 I'd love to hear from you.

 # Getting started